ForgeRock/openid/README.md

-TODO...
-The aim is to get my head around OpenID Connect support in OpenAM.
+These simple examples show OpenID Connect provider support in OpenAM.

 * * *
 This Source Code Form is subject to the terms of the Mozilla Public